Chengdu Taste

-The location in the San Gabriel Valley (SGV) has been called "the crown jewel of Szechuan cuisine in the SGV".
+The location in the San Gabriel Valley (SGV) has been called "the crown jewel of Sichuan cuisine in the SGV".
 Danny Chau, writer for The Ringer, said it was his favorite Sichuan restaurant in Los Angeles.
-It has also been called the best Sichuan restaurant in America by J. Kenji López-Alt writing for Serious Eats.
+It has also been called the best Sichuan restaurant in the United States by J. Kenji López-Alt writing for Serious Eats.

+Reception

+Chengdu Taste was included in The Infatuation's 2025 list of the 25 best restaurants in Seattle's Chinatown–International District.